-- Forms requiring Identity Verification Information but no signature (these forms submitted via the CBTS website)

-- Change of Address Form (for F1 students)

-- Notification of Overseas Travel Form (for F1 students)

-- o Enrollment Verification Request Form

-- o Intent to Graduate Form

-- OPT Employer Information Form (for F1 students)

-- Forms requiring physical or electronic signature

-- Registration Form
+- Forms requiring Identity Verification Information but no signature (these forms submitted via the CBTS website) - Change of Address Form (for F1 students) - Notification of Overseas Travel Form (for F1 students) - Enrollment Verification Request Form - o Intent to Graduate Form - OPT Employer Information Form (for F1 students) - Forms requiring physical, electronic, or digital signature - Registration Form

-- Change of Registration Form
+- o Change of Registration Form

-- Incomplete Agreement Form
+- o Incomplete Agreement Form

 - Request to Change Campus or Language Department

 - Withdraw/Leave of Absence Form

+- Enrollment Agreements

 - Forms requiring physical signature

 - Transcript Request Form

 - Cross Registration Form

-- Request for Directed or Independent Study Form
+- o Request for Directed or Independent Study Form

 - o Tuition Payment Form (for Korean Studies Department)

-- CPE Intent Form
+- o CPE Intent Form

 - Request for Reduced Course Load (for F1 students)

 - Request for I-20 Extension (for F1 students)

 - OPT Request form (for F1 students)

 - CPT Request form (for F1 students)

 Please note: the definition of electronic signature is one that is produced through Adobe Acrobat or one created through the act of signing on a touch screen.
 A name typed into the signature box does not constitute an electronic signature.
+Digital signatures are available for some forms in which students must log into a CBTS account to sign the form.

-Forms that are not submitted via the CBTS website can be submitted via:
+Forms that are not submitted via the CBTS website or through CBTS electronic systems can be submitted via:

-Mail (Attn: Registrar)Fax: 913-667-5767
+Mail (Attn: Registrar)

+• Fax: 913-667-5767